Weber2512/apiapp/README.md

 This project is a starting point for a Flutter application.

+To run the application, open the terminal with the correct path and write as per the following,
+1. flutter pub get (this will install all the dependencies of the related project)
+2. Select the Android device.
+3. flutter run (to start the app).

-A few resources to get you started if this is your first Flutter project:
+Here are a few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)